-- To ensure a level of excellence in individual performance. - To establish standards that are relevant to traditional First Nations' healing philosophy and which are comparable and generally accepted in the field. - To support the continuation of First Nations wellness programs, by providing a measure of competence that will be recognized locally, nationally and internationally.
+- To ensure a level of excellence in individual performance. - To establish standards that are relevant to traditional First Nations' healing philosophy, and which are comparable and generally accepted in the field. - To support the continuation of First Nations wellness programs, by providing a measure of competence that will be recognized locally, nationally, and internationally.

-COMPONENTS OF THE ICBOC MANDATE
+COMPONENTS OF THE ICBOC MANDATES

-The effective and efficient fulfilment of the ICBOC mandate requires action on several fronts:
+The effective and efficient fulfilment of the ICBOC mandates requires action on several fronts:

-1. Professional certification
+1. Professional certifications

-- Providing a specialized professional certification process for workers employed in NNADAP Residential treatment centers or in community-based addictions programs or services. - Developing and offering professional certifications for other unregulated workers involved in the delivery of program and services envisioned in the NNADAP renewed framework - Developing and offering professional certifications to other unregulated workers who provide services and programs addressing the social determinants of health.
+- Providing a specialized professional certification process for workers employed in NNADAP residential treatment centers or in community-based addictions programs or services. - Developing and offering professional certifications for other unregulated workers involved in the delivery of a continuum of program and services envisioned in the NNADAP renewed framework.